Fixatron/Dyson_Corrale_SPI_Flash/README.md

 <br>
 Address 0x1000 and 0x2000 start with the same 4 bytes.
 Not much to make sense of.
 <br>
+Overall, I'm sure there are some similarities to other dyson battery circuitboards.
+The more I dump the more we can glean.

 ## Raw data
 *0x0